When The Past Lives On

 Drawing on the work of Peter Levine, the Hakomi Method, and sensorimotor psychotherapy, I utilize somatic techniques to help clients not just make sense of their experience on a cognitive level, but to reprocess it on an emotional and neurological level.

-Dissociation is an extreme form of compartmentalization that often occurs as a result of intense emotional experiences and trauma.
+Dissociation is a form of compartmentalization that often occurs as a result of intense emotional experiences and trauma.
 Such experiences can overwhelm our ability to process and integrate them, leaving us flooded with emotion.
-Dissociation helps us cope with the mental and emotional distress of unintegrated experiences by creating psychological distance between us and the overwhelming material.
+Dissociation helps us cope with the mental and emotional distress by creating psychological distance between us and the overwhelming material.

 While dissociation helps us cope with difficult experiences, it also inhibits our ability to truly move past them.
 When the dissociative barriers that hinder treatment are dissolved, emotional processing is expedited and transformation is possible.